 Single object+3D pose changes.
 In our first experiment, we constructed a shape prior for a single object (a coffee cup) undergoing 3D pose changes.
 We obtained a set of outlines using "blue-screening".
 We then normalized these outlines (by centering at the origin, resizing to a unit scale and orienting the principle axes with the coordinate axes).
 After that we clustered the normalized outlines using k-means.
 A representative of each cluster was then taken into the exemplar set.
 After that we added scale variations, in-plane rotations, and translations.
-As a result, we got a set $\{y{\omega} | \omega \in \Omega{\text{shape}}\}$ containing about 30,000,000 exemplar shapes(while the set Δ contained about 1900 shapes).
+As a result, we got a set $\{y{\omega} | \omega \in \Omega{\text{shape}}\}$ containing about 30,000,000 exemplar shapes.